enterspeedhq/enterspeed-docs/docs/key-concepts/reprocessing.md

 :::

 ### References
-As implied, references don't bring the dependent data directly into the schema, but just a reference to views.
+As the name implies, references don't bring the dependent data directly into the schema, but just a reference to views.
 With references you can create reusable schemas and reference the views created by that schema across multiple other schemas.

 As the referenced views are not directly embedded into the referencing view it also means that it's not always neccessary to reprocess the referencing view.